Understanding Quiet Title Action

 For many people, buying or selling a piece of real estate is the most complicated transaction they will ever be involved in.
-During this complex process, there will sometimes be questions or disputes concerning the rightful owner of the property.
+During this detailed process, there will sometimes be questions or disputes concerning the rightful owner of the property.
 In these situations, it is occasionally necessary to initiate a lawsuit referred to as a “quiet title” action.
-This blog will explore this civil court action and provide some advice on using it.

 What is a Quiet Title?